brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 So putting it in my own words, it's a mechanism to serialize and deserialize objects using a very efficient binary format that doesn't seem to waste much space, and can be sent immediately as an octet-stream through HTTP or through some other mechanism.
 Using both a template file and the language-specific [compiler tools](https://github.com/google/protobuf/releases) provided by Google, you can easily generate the classes necessary to create or unmarshall a Protobuf-encoded byte stream representing an object filled with data.

 So as is the case with JSON, sending a Protobuf message from a Java app to a Python app, then to a Ruby app, then to a PHP app, is no problem with Protobuf.
-As long as the correct template is used, the applications should know how to decode the incoming bytes into a working object.
+As long as the correct template is used, the applications should know how to decode the incoming bytes into a useful object containing the right data.

 So how do we create these Protobuf templates?

 Protobuf templates are files that end with a ".proto" extension, and aren't too dissimilar from .xml or .json files in that they are universal and human readable.
-Here's an example of a .proto file that defines a message to be sent:
+Here's an simple example of a .proto file that defines a message to be sent:

 ```
+syntax = "proto2";

 message Customer {
   optional string first_name = 1;
   optional string last_name = 2;